dozmus/notes/README.md

 # Features
 * Write notes using Markdown
 * Syntax highlighting with 18 themes to choose from
-* Organise notes using notebooks which are colour-coded and tags
+* Organise notes using colour-coded notebooks and tags
 * Share links with custom permissions
 * Download notes and notebooks as TXT or PDFs
 * Search notes and notebooks